Thai opposition protests emergency troop transfer to king

 Public criticism of the king or his family is illegal in Thailand, with insults to the monarchy punishable by up to 15 years in prison.

-Reporting by Panu Wongcha-um; Writing by Kay Johnson; Editing by Robert Birsel
+Reporting by Panu Wongcha-um; Writing by Kay Johnson; Editing by Robert Birsel and Alex Richardson